opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 \[emphasis in original in italics; emphasis added in bold italics\]

-33     This role is reinforced by the terms of the SIA Form of Contract in the present case, under which Article 3 of the SIA Articles of Contract provides:[\[note: 42\]](#Ftn_42)
+33     This role is reinforced by the terms of the SIA Form of Contract in the present case, under which Article 3 of the SIA Articles of Contract provides:[^42]

 The term “Architect” in the Contract shall mean